 Games allow you to compress your topic and demonstrates learning into shorter periods of time, accelerating the speed of learning.
 The visual presentation, oral interactions, and active participation of game play appeals to all of the learning styles (visual, auditory and kinesthetic), involving both the rational and experiential mind that helps players remember what they have learned.

 Get in the Game!

-A quick glance will show you a Pass, Fail or Incomplete status for each classroom or individual player.
-Dig a little deeper and find out exactly how each user answered by viewing the details.
-There you will see the user's response for each question making it easy to know what they know.
-For even more options, download the data file as a spreadsheet.
+A quick glance will show you a Pass, Fail or Incomplete status for each participant.
+Dig a little deeper and find out exactly how each user answered by viewing the details: there you will see the user's response for each question, making it easy to know what they know.
+You can also download the data file as a spreadsheet.